naoina/kocha/docs/deployment.md

 1. Run a new app process and starts new requests acceptance
 1. Wait the end of accepted requests in old app process
 1. exit the old app process

+In fact, `kocha.Run` is using [github.com/naoina/miyabi](https://github.com/naoina/miyabi) in order to graceful stop/restart.
+If you want to change the signals to graceful stop/restart, please see document of [github.com/naoina/miyabi](https://github.com/naoina/miyabi).